ARM-software/gator/README_Streamline.txt

 	make CROSS_COMPILE=<...> # For ARMv7 targets
 	make -f Makefile_aarch64 CROSS_COMPILE=<...> # For ARMv8 targets
 	gatord should now be created
-For Android targets (install the android ndk, see developer.android.com)
+For Android targets (install the Android NDK appropriate for your target (ndk32 for 32-bit targets and ndk64 for 64-bit targets), see developer.android.com)
 	mv gator-daemon jni
 	ndk-build
 		or execute /path/to/ndk/ndk-build if the ndk is not on your path